Sovendus-GmbH/Sovendus-Integrations-Documentation/vn-cb/app/native-webview/generic-mobile-app-integration-guide.md

 ## 🔧 Key Implementation Requirements

 ### Navigation Suppression

->
+> [!WARNING]
-> [!CRITICAL]
+> **All navigation requests within the WebView MUST be suppressed**
-> **All navigation requests within the WebView MUST be suppressed** to prevent external links from opening within the WebView.
+> to prevent external links from opening within the WebView.
 Configure your WebView to cancel/prevent all navigation attempts and handle URLs via the post message bridge instead.

 ### Post Message Bridge for URL Handling

->
+> [!WARNING]
-> [!IMPORTANT]
+> **URL Opening Pattern:**
-> **URL Opening Pattern**: The integration uses a post message bridge to handle URL opening:
+> The integration uses a post message bridge to handle URL opening:
 >
 > 1. Sovendus content sends messages via `window.postMessage()` with channel `"sovendus:integration"`
 > 2. JavaScript listener catches these messages and forwards them to native code
 > 3. Native code receives the message and opens the URL in the default browser

 ### Dynamic Height Management

->
+> [!WARNING]
-> [!IMPORTANT]
+> **Height Adjustment Pattern:**
-> **Height Adjustment Pattern**: The WebView height must dynamically adjust based on content:
+> The WebView height must dynamically adjust based on content:
 >
 > 1. `ResizeObserver` monitors changes to `document.body.scrollHeight`
 > 2. Height changes are sent to native code via your platform's JavaScript bridge